Your Title IX Rights, Breastfeeding Resources, and More

 Student Health Insurance Plans (SHIPS) exist to ensure students have health insurance while attending college.
 Although not every college or university provides SHIPs, those that do typically offer reasonably priced plans that can be rolled into student loan costs so learners don’t have to worry about monthly payments while in school.

-FAQS on SHIPs and Pregnancy
+Concerns People Have About SHIPs and Pregnancy

 Do student health insurance plans (SHIPs) cover pregnancy?